The Game Developers Conference (GDC) Summits and Game Career Seminar (GCS) Call for Submissions closed October 7, 2022 at 11:59pm PT.

 Phase II: Session Proposal Review, Selection & Notification

-- Summit Advisors reviews submissions in October.
+- Summit and GCS Advisors review submissions in October.

 - Phase 2 submitters will be required to prepare the complete presentation for review by the Summit Advisors*

-- Phase 2 submissions are due early December.
+- Phase 2 submissions are due mid-December.

 Phase III: Final Review & Confirmations